nearform/the-graphql-workshop/slides.md

 # Step 2: Loaders 💻

-A loader is an utility to avoid the 1 + N query problem of GraphQL.
+A loader is an utility to avoid the N+1 query problem of GraphQL.
 Each defined loader will register a resolver that coalesces each of the request and combines them into a single, bulk query.

 Moreover, it can also cache the results, so that other parts of the GraphQL do not have to fetch the same data.